 Statins reduce the production of cholesterol by the liver.
 This can prevent extra cholesterol from building up on the inside of arteries, which could lead to heart attack or stroke.
-One study that involved three hospitals found that statins seem to work best for patients who have a genetic predisposition for heart attacks.
+One study that involved three hospitals found that statins seem to work best for people who have a genetic predisposition for heart attacks.

 Joint pain is considered a minor side effect of statin use, though if you suffer from it, it might not seem minor to you.

 Statins have been shown to help prevent heart attack and stroke, especially in cases where those health issues are inherited.
 But statins are not the only way to reduce cholesterol.
 Simple changes in your diet and an increase in exercise can make a difference.
-These practices cause no side effects at all!

 If you’re considering statins, also think about losing weight and eating more healthfully.
 Eating more produce and less meat and replacing simple carbohydrates with complex ones can reduce your cholesterol.